- What is Python?

-Hey, did you scroll through your insta feed before reading this blog?
-Did you enjoy morning workout music at your favorite music app?
+Hey, did you scroll through your Instagram feed before reading this blog?
+Did you enjoy morning workout music on your favourite music app?
 Did you check your Facebook unread notifications and messages while having your breakfast?

-Did you just use google to know about python developer salary in India?
+Did you just use Google to learn about Python developer salaries in India?

 Well, from our morning scrolls to late-night music nights we are surrounded by different applications.
-These applications are running through a programming language.
+These applications run through a programming language.
 Python introduced its way into these amazing applications due to its flexibility, simplicity, and versatility.
-Many of your everyday apps like Spotify, Netflix are developed using Python.
+Many of your everyday apps like Spotify and Netflix are developed using Python.

-So, let’s get started on this blog on how to become a python developer.
-We will discuss skills required, job roles, responsibilities of a python developer, average salary of a python developer, and all the questions that keep popping in your brain.
+So, let’s get started on this blog on how to become a Python developer.
+We will discuss the skills required, job roles, responsibilities of a Python developer, the average salary of a Python developer, and all the questions that keep popping into your brain.

 What is Python?